crdx/dotman/README.md

 Run tests with `tools/test`.

-Code coverage is output to `coverage/`, and stands at 100% for library code.
+Code coverage is output to `coverage/`, and stands at almost 100%.

 ## Development